• Privacy and Disclosure Policy

 We are all working together for the truth, so how can we open up our lives in a way that extends a welcome, shows honor, and serves those around us with Christ’s love?

-We don’t have to have a perfect home or be the perfect hostess.
-We don’t need someone else’s gift to be hospitable.
-We just need to love people like Jesus did.
+You don’t have to have a perfect home or be the perfect hostess.
+And you don’t need a particular spiritual gift to be hospitable.
+You just need to love people like Jesus did.

 Follow Jesus’ Example

-Because He has opened His arms to us and received us as His own; He has honored us enough to die for us; and He has served us through His example.
+We follow Christ’s example because He has opened His arms to us and received us as His own, He has honored us enough to die for us, and He has served us through His example.

 Remember our girl Lydia who was so eager to invite the missionaries to stay?
 She ended up planting the first church in Philippi.